 Learn something new every day More Info... by email

 Harusame noodles are Japanese noodles made from potatoes, sweet potatoes, rice, or mung bean starch.
 They are closely related to cellophane noodles, and they may be used as a replacement in recipes.
-Since harusame noodles do not typically contain gluten, they are a good choice of food for people with gluten intolerance, although the label should always be carefully read, just in case.
-Many Asian markets carry harusame noodles, and they can also be ordered through importers who specialize in Japanese ingredients.
+Since these noodles do not typically contain gluten, they are a good choice of food for people with gluten intolerance, although the label should always be carefully read, just in case.

 There are a number of ways to use harusame noodles.
 Some cooks break the raw noodles up, using the chunks for texture in a salad.
 This usage leads some people to call the Japanese noodles “salad noodles.”
 The noodles can also be fried until crispy, used in soups, or served as part of a stir fry.
 Soaking the noodles before cooking will make them more tender and slightly chewy, and the noodles can also be used directly for things like filling fresh spring rolls after they have been soaked.